 It turns out that I’m not the only one though.
 I find it fascinating to see what other people are doing behind-the-scenes.
 Lots of bloggers are taking great photos near their windows (standing on chairs in in other crazy positions) using minimal equipment.
 Here are a few other posts (plus a great class) that will give you some ideas for setting up photo spots around your home:

 - Though I’m not taking photos of food, I find that food bloggers often have a similar setup, so this Behind-the-Scenes With Food Bloggers article is helpful.
-Food bloggers are photographing similar sized subjects and tend to take close-ups of details like craft bloggers.
+Food bloggers are photographing similarly sized subjects and tend to take close-ups of details like craft bloggers.

 - There are some great tip in this behind-the-scenes post from Paper & Stitch.
 Point #5 – It’s going to get messy!